What to Expect

 When you are looking for a veterinary care clinic you should be able to count on superior care and excellent service.
 We at Tehachapi Veterinary Hospital have assembled an expert team of veterinary professionals to bring you the best possible healthcare for your pet.
-We have a state of the art veterinary facility which is clean, comfortable, and efficient.
-Call 661-822-6731 to schedule an appointment and we will find a time that is convenient for you.
+We have a state-of-the-art veterinary facility that is clean, comfortable, and efficient.
+Call us to schedule an appointment and we will find a time that is convenient for you.

 Bring in any medical history you have for your pet when you come to our hospital.
 We suggest that you keep a journal of your pet's health throughout his or her life, including behavioral shifts.

 Once a year, you should schedule a check-up for your pet.
 This will include a full physical exam.
 We will check the health of your pet from head to tail, and you will be very happy you came to Tehachapi Veterinary Hospital for service.

 For our clients that need to bring their pet in for surgery, we have put together, what we hope will be useful information.

 In some circumstances, our doctors will refer you to a specialist who has advanced expertise in areas such as internal medicine or surgery.

 For those pets who tend to be easily stressed, we can suggest some ways to help them relax on the trip.

 Take the carrier out a week prior and place it open in a common area with soft bedding and treats.
 Feliway wipes applied to the carrier may also help to reduce stress by using a synthetic copy of Feline Facial Pheromones, resulting in a happier kitty.

 Start building a positive reaction to visiting our office when very young.
 Stop in regularly to just get a treat from a friendly staff member.
 This will help socialize your pet and reduce stress when the time comes to have surgery.